GuzmanGP/Q-Learning-maze-construction-E-greedy-approach-/README.md

 # Generic Q Learning case implementation
-Python >3.0 Q Learning (E-greedy approach) algorithm (Reinforcement Learning) for any generic implementation in which the environment could be represented as a grid of strings.
+Python >3.0 implementation of how to build and apply the Q-Learning E-greedy algorithm (Reinforcement Learning) to escape from a 2D maze with fire and obstacles.
+All this can be extrapoleted to several cases in which the implementation in which the environment could be represented as a grid of strings.